pandas-dev/pandas/doc/source/groupby.rst

    dff.groupby('B').filter(lambda x: len(x) > 2, dropna=False)

-For dataframes with multiple columns, filters should explicitly specify a column as the filter criterion.
+For DataFrames with multiple columns, filters should explicitly specify a column as the filter criterion.

 .. ipython:: python